MustBeViable/raspi_pico_projects/README.md

-Repository for projects with Metropolia's own developement board for Raspberry Pi Pico using micro python.
+Repository for projects with Metropolia's own developement board for Raspberry Pi Pico using MicroPython.
 If file/program needs external librarys, they are listed in comments top of the main file.